Level Two - Lesson 15

 Returning Cards to the Deck

 If the error involved a card leaving the deck, you must reconstruct which cards were known within the deck.
-For example, if a player had resolved Darth Vader - Commanding the First Legion once, and put eight cards on the bottom of the deck, those cards are in a known location.
+For example, if a player had resolved Darth Vader - Commanding the First Legion once and put eight cards on the bottom of the deck, those cards are in a known location.
 While the specific order within those eight cards should be random, it’s important to preserve that information.
-Similarly, if the card was a known card from the top of the deck (for example, because the player had resolved R2-D2 - Ignoring Protocol, that card is preserved.
+Similarly, if the card was a known card from the top of the deck (for example, because the player had resolved R2-D2 - Ignoring Protocol), that card is preserved.
 If the card was known, it is returned to that location.

 If the card was unknown, it is shuffled into the unknown portion of the deck.
 Asking players if they know the location of any cards in their deck is key to these remedies - take a moment to go through each player’s in-play cards and discard piles, and ask how relevant abilities were resolved.
-This can sometimes get tricky - if a player is playing Yoda - Sensing Darkness, and are unsure how many times they’ve activated his ability, or how many times they’ve put a card on the bottom of their deck, do your best to work with them through previous turns to reconstruct the information as best you can.
+This can sometimes get tricky - if a player is playing Yoda - Sensing Darkness, and is unsure how many times they’ve activated his ability, or how many times they’ve put a card on the bottom of their deck, do your best to work with them through previous turns to reconstruct the information as best you can.
 You can also ask the opponent to step away from the table, so the player can talk about their strategic decisions more freely - they might be able to say “last turn I needed a Takedown, so I definitely activated Yoda, and the card was garbage so I put it on the bottom” - that’s not something that they would want to say in front of their opponent, but helps you resolve this situation.

 However, you’re not always going to have full information about the order of the deck - and that’s okay.
 This is where your judgment comes in again.
 If the deck still has a lot of cards in it, shuffling a card that should be on the bottom of the deck into the rest of the deck is more disruptive than leaving one random card near the bottom of the deck.
-However, if the unknown portion of the deck is very small, leaving a card that should be randomized can be slightly disruptive - however these disruptions are very minor, and being off by one or maybe two isn’t significant.
+However, if the unknown portion of the deck is very small, leaving a card that should be randomized can be slightly disruptive - however, these disruptions are very minor, and being off by one or maybe two isn’t significant.

 Investigating and Wrapping Up

-Players adding cards to their hand or resources, or taking cards from their resources that they had played early can result in a significant advantage.
+Players adding cards to their hand or resources, or taking cards from their resources that they had played early, can result in a significant advantage.
 It is always important to investigate players when you have a potential concern.
 This investigation should occur even if the player called the error on themselves.

 Of course, we’re going to talk about investigations in depth in future lessons, but you can quickly look at the cards that they accessed or have in their hand now.
 If they have multiple answers, the likelihood of malicious behavior drops dramatically - they already had an out before the error.